-U: Turn on to get a straighter image if it suffers from barrel distortion.
-Barrel distortion correction (BDC) Barrel distortion is a lens effect that makes the image appear curved and bent outwards.
+Barrel distortion correction (BDC) : Turn on to get a straighter image if it suffers from barrel distortion.
+Barrel distortion is a lens effect that makes the image appear curved and bent outwards.
 The condition is seen more clearly when the image is zoomed out.

-Crop the expense of image height and resolution.
+Crop : Use the slider to adjust the correction level.
+A lower level means that the image width is kept at the expense of image height and resolution.
 A higher level means that image height and resolution are kept at the expense of image width.